-- See and talk to the most important people you will need to know at the institution.

-- Overseas Student Support staff and their duties

-- o Course Advisor

-- Student Services staff

-- o Community Life Co-ordinator

-- Early enrolment will help you to get your student card early.
-You will need your student card to open bank accounts, borrow books from the library, and more.

-- Meet and get advice from your Course Advisor

-- Meet representatives of Student Associations, Clubs, and Mentors

-- Find your way around the campus

-- Library

-- Computer rooms and facilities

-- o Recreation and eating areas

-- o Clubs and Associations

-- o Classrooms

-- o Chapel

-- Meet other Overseas Students who may share your classes, share your concerns or fears.
-Knowing another face

-on campus as you become more comfortable with the routines can really help you avoid any feelings of isolation.

-- Find your way around the public transport/ City/ to and from your accommodation.

-- Feel as though you already know some of the things local students know before you get to meet them at orientation activities later.
+- See and talk to the most important people you will need to know at the institution. - Overseas Student Support staff and their duties - o Course Advisor - o Student Services staff - Community Life Co-ordinator - Early enrolment will help you to get your student card early.
+You will need your student card to open bank accounts, borrow books from the library, and more. - Meet and get advice from your Course Advisor - Meet representatives of Student Associations, Clubs, and Mentors - Find your way around the campus - o Library - \circ $\,$ Computer rooms and facilities - $\circ \quad \text{Recreation and eating areas}$ - \circ $\,$ Clubs and Associations - Classrooms - o Chapel - Meet other international students who may share your classes, share your concerns or fears.
+Knowing another face on campus as you become more comfortable with the routines can really help you avoid any feelings of isolation. - Find your way around the public transport/ City/ to and from your accommodation. - Feel as though you already know some of the things local students know before you get to meet them at orientation activities later.